-While many Veterans receive disability compensation for PTSD, the VA turns many service-connected PTSD claims down despite a clear diagnosis and significant impact on daily life and employability.
+While many Veterans receive disability compensation for post-traumatic stress disorder (PTSD), the VA turns many service-connected PTSD claims down despite a clear diagnosis and significant impact on daily life and employability.

 At times, the VA will minimize symptoms and give lower ratings to serious mental health conditions.
 PTSD often causes a Veteran to be unable to work, but proving it can be difficult.

 The VA reserves the right to reduce or terminate unemployability benefits under certain circumstances.
 In particular, this may happen if the VA determines the Veteran’s disability rating and impact on life has become low enough to enable them to earn a living above the federal poverty level without special accommodations.

 For this reason, Veterans who receive VA unemployability benefits must complete VA Form 21-4140 (Employment Questionnaire) every year to verify there have been no substantial changes in their VA disability rating or ability to work.
 Veterans must submit the form within a set 60-day deadline, or they risk having their benefits reduced automatically.